Mental-Noise/Broca/README.md

 The module will soon be available on [my Tindie store](https://www.tindie.com/stores/mentalnoise/) as a kit or fully assembled but feel free to build it yourself from scratch using the resources in this repository.

+Have a look on [ModularGrid](https://modulargrid.net/e/mental-noise-broca)!

 ## Schematics

 All schematics can be found in the [schematics folder](./schematics).

+The [build guide](./Mental%20Noise%20-%20Broca.pdf) is available as a PDF.

 To import the schematics:
 - Install EasyEDA at https://easyeda.com/ and download the standard edition